Reuben Saltzman

 Do you stand behind the report, or is there a clause limiting your liability to the amount of the inspection fee?

-See my note about the previous question.
-When someone starts out with a question like this, I think to myself “why, are you looking for someone to sue?”
+My two cents: See my note about the previous question.
+When someone starts out with a question like this, I think, “Why?
+Are you looking for someone to sue?”

 Have you ever written a report that caused a buyer to walk away from a sale?